Using Software to Improve Realization Rates Ethically and Efficiently

 None of these technology solutions remove or reduce the rigorous and substantive thinking that attorneys bring to their work.
 Rather, they enhance the final work product and trim much of the time that either goes unbilled or gets greatly discounted.

 Most lawyers already use knowledge management software and document management solutions, but proofreading software is still relatively unheard of and not widely used.
 To the extent that it is used, the focus is on expensive licenses that cost $1,000+ per seat.
 But it doesn’t have to be that way.
-Two products that cost less $150 stand out: WordRake and PerfectIt (full disclosure: the author has no affiliation with WordRake but has worked to adapt PerfectIt for the legal sector and has a financial interest in it).
+Two products that cost less $150 stand out: WordRake and PerfectIt (full disclosure: the author has worked to adapt PerfectIt for the legal sector and has a financial interest in it).
 Both products are add-ins that work within MS Word.

 WordRake scans your text and suggests writing simplifications.
 It enters recommendations directly into the document using tracked changes, then you simply accept or reject each proposed change.
 It’s a quick and efficient way to reduce legalese.
 And because it provides a fresh look at the document, it also helps users to make their work better without extra staff time.